Every year, the U.S. DoD carefully selects contract partners to help keep its military forces armed, equipped, and ready to defend.

 - The entity/organization’s Legal Business Name and Physical Address must match exactly with NSPA and CSI.

 - Access CSI to confirm the NCAGE code data.

 TIMEFRAME: CSI is updated after the CAGE Program Office has received and processed the NCAGE data, which may take up to 10 business days.

 Register with SAM

 A NCAGE and SAM registration are prerequisites for any contract award.
-After obtaining a DUNS number and NCAGE, you should register in the System for Award Management (SAM) for contracts at http://www.sam.gov/.
+After obtaining a NCAGE code, you should register in the System for Award Management (SAM) for contracts at http://www.sam.gov/.